 Most of this page was researched and written back in 2011 by our former member Brian Barron, a sports journalist for the Northampton Chronicle & Echo newspaper.
 With considerable help from long-time groundsman Martin Trasler, Brian unearthed many old documents, including photos, minute books and meeting agendas.
 The years since then have been covered by our current website editor, Adam Brown.

-More recently, club president Jonathan Brown and his wife, ladies president Diana, have uncovered more details and artefacts for an 'Abington BC Museum' display that will be on show throughout our centenary season of 2022.
-If anyone has anything in their possession that they would like to add to this, donations would be gratefully received.
+For our centenary in 2022, club president Jonathan Brown and his wife, ladies president Diana, uncovered more details and artefacts for an 'Abington B.C.
+Museum' display.
+If you possess anything relating to our club's history, donations would be gratefully received.

 SURPRISE SUCCESS in the Manfield Cup of 1920 was probably the trigger for Abington Bowling Club to come into being two years later.